gtanvi58/tic-tok-music/README.md

 # THIC-TOK MUSIC DISCOVERY - Discover..
 Play...
 Connect....
-An enhanced music recommendation system for new artists on TikTok. <br/>
+An enhanced music discovery system for new artists on TikTok. <br/>

 ## Setup
 ### Initial Setup

 Database: <br/>
-Register at https://www.mongodb.com/cloud/atlas/register and create a cluster in mongoDB Atlas.
+Register at [MongoDB](https://www.mongodb.com/cloud/atlas/register) and create a cluster in mongoDB Atlas.
 This service is a free nosql database hosted on the cloud.<br/>

 ### API access
 Youtube API: Access to youtube API in order to run the project.
-Follow instructions laid out at https://developers.google.com/youtube/v3/getting-started<br/>
+Follow instructions laid out at [Youtube API](https://developers.google.com/youtube/v3/getting-started)<br/>
 Spotify API: Create a developer account at Spotify.
-Follow instructions laid out at https://developer.spotify.com/documentation/web-api/tutorials/getting-started<br/>
+Follow instructions laid out at [Spotify API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)<br/>

 In order to run our app, you will need to generate access token for spotify.
 Run the python notebook at https://github.com/gtanvi58/thic-tok-music/blob/master/Algorithms/tiktokalgosApi.ipynb in Google Colab.
 Make sure to paste the redirect url in the input field of the 2nd cell.
 Copy the access token for future use.<br/>